egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 Chainloop is an open-source project I found out while crowling at the booth.
 Chainloop provides a single source of truth for **metadata** and **artifacts**, plus a declarative attestation process.
 We can declaratively state the pieces of evidence and artifact expectations for different CI/CD pipelines.

+### IoT

-At the end of the day, had the chance to learn more about [Zephyr](https://github.com/zephyrproject-rtos/zephyr/tree/main) while attending interactive sessions about IoT development.
+If you are interested in IoT, I had the chance to learn more about [Zephyr](https://github.com/zephyrproject-rtos/zephyr/tree/main) while attending interactive sessions about IoT development.

+### Open-source and Research

-Finally, if you have an interest in open-source research and enablement check out [TODO](https://todogroup.org/) and [LERO/CURIOOS](https://lero.ie/) initialives alongside the [opensource.net](https://opensource.net) website for relevant topics.
+If you have an interest in open-source research and enablement check out [TODO](https://todogroup.org/) and [LERO/CURIOOS](https://lero.ie/) initialives alongside the [opensource.net](https://opensource.net) website for relevant topics.

 ## OSSummit - Day 3